JulienMousset/Libft/README.md

 # Libft

 C library regrouping usual functions.
-Some of these are standard ones that we have to re-write to better understand, learn and use them.
+Some of these are standard ones that we have to re-write in order to better understand, learn and use them.

 ## How to use